-A strong cybersecurity framework guards against the most prominent cyber threats in healthcare, but this framework should also be scalable to meet new threats.
-In the first quarter of 2021, the healthcare industry has faced several new types of attacks, and organizations need to step up their security practices to meet these threats.
+A strong cybersecurity framework guards against the most prominent cyber threats in healthcare.
+This framework should also be scalable to meet new threats.

 By staying aware of the latest cyber attacks in healthcare and prepping your security team, your organization can keep a step ahead of today’s cyber criminals.
 Here is what every healthcare organization should know about the latest healthcare threats and measures to respond.

 Cyber criminals are using increasingly sophisticated tactics to access healthcare data, and this is occurring on a global scale.
 This year has already seen several new types of healthcare cyber attacks, as malicious actors target organizations from new angles.
 Here are a few attacks that have made headlines in the past few months.